Unique Hostess Gifts and Etiquette Advice

 A beautiful set of matchboxes always brings a smile to my face.
 Lately, I have a seen a whole bunch of artful ones and it’s now so easy to order some personalized or monogrammed ones on-demand.
 I love almost anything on-demand.

 Gift Etiquette: you should bring or send a gift.
 If you bring one to the party, please do not bring flowers.
 Seriously, even though it’s a lovely choice, it’s a pain-in-the-neck for a hostess to stop, find a vase and arrange the flowers, blah, blah, blah.
 You get it.
-Instead send her an cocktail-table flower arrangement the day of the party to decorate her home.
-Or, a bouquet next morning as a thank you.
+Instead send her a flower arrangement (think cocktail-table size or for the powder room) the day of the party to decorate her home.
+Or, a bouquet the next morning as a thank you.
 Dessert and wine are always lovely, but please do not expect her to open up either that evening.
-I’m sure she has already planned out a wine and dessert to complement the dinner.
+I’m sure she has already planned out a bottle of wine and dessert to complement the dinner.

 Also, I think there are many more unique and unexpected gifts you can bring to the party.
 These are some of my favorite things.